 Holly Graham, RN, PhD, R.D.
 Psychologist

 Dr. Holly Graham is a member of the Thunderchild First Nation, SK.
 She has worked as a Registered Nurse (RN) in a variety of northern communities, in addition to various other health care environments since 1985.
-Holly is an Assistant Professor in the College of Nursing, at the University of Saskatchewan and a CIHR Indigenous Research Chair in Nursing.
+Holly is an Associate Professor in the College of Nursing USask and also has a CIHR Indigenous Research Chair in Nursing.
 She maintains an active practice as a Registered Doctoral Psychologist, working primarily with individuals who have experienced trauma and symptoms of posttraumatic stress disorder (PTSD).
 Holly's research is focused on Indigenous health, mental health, and wellness.

 Stacey Lovo, BScPT, MSc, PhD